 Each card in the 24 Game is marked with one dot, two dots, or three dots to indicate its level of difficulty.
 Generally, the higher the number of dots, the more challenging the card.
 To the right is a two-dot card containing the numbers 2, 3, 4, and 4.
 Try making 24 with the numbers on this card.
 Remember: you must use each of the numbers 2, 3, 4, and 4 exactly once and the only operations you may use are addition, subtraction, multiplication, and division.
 (Since you must use each of the numbers 2, 3, 4, and 4 exactly once, you will end up using 4 twice.)
 You do not need to use all four of the operations and you may use an operation more than once.
 There are three essentially different solutions for this card.
 Can you find all of them?
 Clicking the buttons below the card will reveal these solutions.

 The Department of Mathematics needs about 30 volunteers to run the Challenge 24 Competition.
 If you would like to work with kids who love math, sign up to help us!
 Elementary education majors are particularly encouraged to volunteer.
 The competition is held on a Saturday in March or early April.
 The next competition will be planned in the fall, at which time volunteers will be solicited by Ms. Colomaio by email and in mathematics classes.

-The 2014 Challenge 24 Competition was held on Saturday, March 28.
+The 2015 Challenge 24 Competition was held on Saturday, March 28.
 The competition was organized by Dr. Doug Cashing.
-There were fifty-five students from seven schools attending this year.
-The participating schools were Austin Area, Cuba-Rushford Middle School, East View Elementary (in Olean), Hinsdale, Olean Intermediate Middle School, Otto-Eldred Elementary School, and Portville.
+There were fifty-five students from six schools attending this year.
+The participating schools were Allegany-Limestone, Austin Area, East View Elementary (in Olean), Hinsdale, Olean Intermediate-Middle School, and Otto-Eldred.
 Medals, in the traditional colors of gold, silver, and bronze, were awarded to the first, second, and third place students in each grade.
 Congratulations to all!